-Foundation Degree - Year 1, Level 4
+BA Interior Design - Year 1, Level 4

-Design Project 1 - Small Residential Design (understanding space)
+Design Project 1 - Pavilion

-Foundation Degree - Year 2, Level 5
+BA Interior Design - Year 2, Level 5

-Design Project 4 - Exhibition Space
+Design Project 5 - Exhibition Space

 Students that are eligible for work experience will be aided in getting placements over the Christmas holidays.

-Design Project 5 - Large Commercial Design
+Design Project 7 - Large Commercial Design

-Design Project 7 - Group Project – Design Changes Lives
+Group Project - Design Changes Lives

 Optional Summer break work experience

-Design Project 9 - Commercial Design
+Design Project 9 - Design Concept and Commerical Development

-Dissertation - 5,000 Word Historical and Critical Dissertation
+Dissertation - 5,000 word historical and critical dissertation

 Report 1 - Professional Practice & Business Administration